andrewlin618/React-Bookshelf/README.md

 - [Contact](#contact)

 ## End Goal
-To let the user search books and get useful information more easily.
+To let the user search for books and get useful information more easily.

 ## Getting Started
-Clone the repo to local, in the project directory, you can run:
+Clone the repo to local.
+In the project directory, you can run:

 ### `npm install`

-Install all necessary dependencies to ensure the app function properly.
+Install all necessary dependencies to ensure the app function correctly.
 Dependencies include:
 - "axios": "^0.19.2",
 - "react": "^16.12.0",